ibm-cloud-docs/iaas-vpn/set-up-ssl-vpn-connections.md

 * Once you are finished, disconnect by selecting the disconnect button to the right, or simply close the window.

 ## Linux Fedora
+{:#setup-ssl-vpn-connections-linux}

-**Note**: Firefox no longer supports NPAPI plugins (java applets).
+Firefox no longer supports NPAPI plugins (java applets).
 Use a different browser to perform these steps.
+{:note}

 It is recommended that you run all commands as root. (`setuid root`)